igordev-afk/links-shortener-api/README.md

 ```

 ### Shortening URL
-Send a POST request to /shorten_url with the following JSON payload:
+Send a POST request to /shorten_url with the following JSON payload and request header with valid Bearer token:

 ```json
 {